 Can Painkillers Increase Risk of Death After a Stroke?

 Are stroke victims at added risk when they take certain painkillers?
-According to a recent article from HealthDay news, certain arthritis pain relievers such
+According to a recent article from HealthDay news, certain arthritis pain relievers such as Celebrex and Lodine have been linked to “an increased risk of dying within a month after a stroke.”
+These dangerous drugs, known as COX-2 inhibitors, are supposed to help with pain management, but they may pose more dangers than remedies.

 The recent study came from researchers in Denmark, and, according to Dr. Ralph Sacco, the chairman of neurology at the University of Miami’s Miller School of Medicine, it simply “adds to the prior concerns about COX-2 inhibitors and stroke risks.”
 Sacco emphasized that “patients at high risk for stroke should be cautious about taking such medications and should consult their physicians as to the best medications to treat inflammation and pain.”
 Although the study did not prove a direct cause-and-effect relationship between prior stroke patients and those who died of the same condition a short time later, researchers have emphasized a clear connection between the two.